May 2026

 Beaujolais, France

-One of the many magical things about humanity is the ability to find beauty and quality in areas that others can’t.
-It reminds me of the phrase “one man's trash is another man's treasure”.
-Clos de la Roilette is one of many examples of this ideal.
-The vines of this domaine have been farmed since at least the 1920s when the Fleurie appellation was created in Beaujolais.
-These vines were under the Moulin-à-Vent appellation when in 1927, a map was created for a new appellation to be called Fleurie.
+Clos de la Roilette was neglected, then resurrected.
+The vines of this domain have been farmed since at least the 1920s when the Fleurie appellation was created in Beaujolais.
+These vines were under the Moulin-à-Vent appellation in 1927, when a map was created to demarcate the new appellation of Fleurie.
 The map and appellation were finalized in 1936.
-The winemaker of the time was furious over this decision because he lost the ability to call his wine Moulin-à-Vent, another famous Cru of Beaujolais, and started to slowly give up on these vines.
-The original owner’s heirs continued this trend, and by the 1960s, they had lost all interest in this land, and abandoned the majority of it to mother nature.
-In came Fernand Coudert, someone who saw beauty where others didn’t.
+The winemaker of the time was furious over this decision as he lost the designation of a famous Cru of Beaujolais and started to slowly give up on these vines.
+The original owner’s heirs continued this trend, and by the 1960s, they had lost all interest in this land and abandoned the majority of it to mother nature.
+In came Fernand Coudert, who saw beauty where others didn’t.

 In 1967, Coudert purchased the land and replanted the vines.
-In 1984, his son, Alain, joined him, and is still the winemaker to this day.
+In 1984, his son, Alain, joined him, and is still the winemaker today.
 These wines showcase darker fruits that are typically associated with gamay.
-It almost presents as a pinot noir.
-Unique in itself, it maintains ageability, which is not typically known for Beaujolais wines.
+It almost presents as a Pinot Noir.
+Unique within Beaujolais, it can age beautifully.
 Various cuvées have more ageability than others, and the one we have selected for you sits right in the middle.
-The Fleurie is drinking beautifully right now with dark fruits, tannins that are just firm enough to balance out the very present acidity and spice in this wine.
-This wine can age or be drunk young, and it purely depends on how long you can wait before popping this stunner open.
+This Fleurie is drinking beautifully right now with dark fruits, tannins that are just firm enough to balance out the very present acidity and spice in this wine.
+Go ahead and sit on this one or drink it young; either way, it will be stunning.

 Pairing: Roast Chicken with Plums